 The Company has constituted the 'Share Transfer Committee', to approve share transfers, transmissions, consolidation, sub-division and issue of duplicate certificates.
 The Committee comprises of Mr.B.N.
 Kalyani, Chairman, Mr.B.B.
 Hattarki, Director and Mr.R.K.Goyal, Managing Director.

 Kalyani Steels has complied with all the requirements of regulatory authorities.
 No penalties were imposed on the Company by Stock Exchanges or SEBI or any statutory authority on any matter relating to the capital market during the period under report.

-The Company is fully compliant with the applicable mandatory requirements of the Clause 49.
-It has not adopted any non-mandatory requirements.
+The Company is fully compliant with the applicable mandatory requirements of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+It has not adopted any discretionary requirements.